 Dining rooms are an important part of the home when you’re gathering with family or friends, but the reality is that most of the time, they sit empty waiting on your next dinner party.
 Which begs the question — what do you put on your dining room table when you’re not entertaining?
 It looks empty and sad if there’s no centerpiece, but who has time to arrange fresh flowers every week?
-We’ve pulled together 10 ways to give your dining table some personality without all the maintenance:
+To get the creative juices flowing, we’ve pulled together 8 dining table centerpieces ideas you need to try.

 1. A Collection of Urns or Vases